STATEMENT

 BIO

-Hoflick was the co-founder of Night Owl Contemporary, a gallery for emerging artists in Montreal, and ran The Living Art Room, a small community-based art school.
-She worked as curator for Artbomb Montreal, a daily auction of Canadian art, and received a grant from the Québec Jeunes Volontaires program.
-She has worked as a studio assistant for painters Peter Barron and Richard Hayman in Peterborough, Don Russell, in Guelph, and John Brown, in Toronto.
-Her work has been exhibited at Artspace, in Peterborough; the Art Gallery of Guelph; Espace Projet, in Montreal; Galerie UQO, in Gatineau, QC, and Gallery Karsh Mason in Ottawa, among others.
+Hoflick co-founded Night Owl Contemporary, a gallery for emerging artists in Montreal, and directed The Living Art Room, a community-based art school.
+She has worked as a curator for Artbomb Montreal and received a grant from the Québec Jeunes Volontaires program.
+Her work has been exhibited at Artspace (Peterborough), the Art Gallery of Guelph, Espace Projet (Montreal), Galerie UQO (Gatineau), and Gallery Karsh-Masson (Ottawa), among others